Only in DbVisualizer Pro

-When you are importing to a new table, the Import Destination page provides two options: Grid and New Database Table.
-You can use the Grid choice to import the data into a grid that is presented in its own window in DbVisualizer if you just want to just process the data in some way without saving it in the database.
+- Use the Grid choice to import the data into a grid if you just want to just process the data in some way without saving it in the database.
+The data is presented in its own window in DbVisualizer and can be formatted, filtered, viewed and exported again.

-When the New Database Table choice is selected, you are presented with a field for the table name and a number of tabs for column and constraint declarations.
+- Use the New Database Table choice to import into a table; you are presented with a field for the table name and a number of tabs for column and constraint declarations.
 The Columns tab is filled out based on the source data and the data types from the Data Formats page.

 Note that it is not always possible to find a database specific type for the data format specified on the Data Format page.
 You must then pick the correct type from the Data Type drop-down menu.
 The size for string column types may also need to be adjusted.
 By default, the size is set to the maximum number of characters found for the column in the number of rows specified as Preview Rows, adjusted up to the next power of ten.
 You can ignore certain columns by removing them in the Columns tab.
 Keys and other constraints can be created using the other tabs.

 You can go back to the Data Format page and increase the Preview Rows value if you believe that it will help DbVisualizer to pick better defaults.
 If you do so, you need to click the Reload button when you come back to this page to rescan the source data and get new default values.